vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0331
 No baser folly than the infatuation
 That takes the fleeting for the permanent.
-SS, PS
+(Satguru  Subramuniyaswami), (P.S.
+Sundaram)

 0332
 Great wealth, like a crowd at a concert,
 Gathers and melts.
-PS
+(P.S.
+Sundaram)

 0333
 Perishable is the nature of wealth; if you obtain it, Forthwith do something not perishable.*
-SM
+(S. Maharajan)

 0334
 A day in reality is nothing but
-A relentless slicing of a saw through one's life. *
+A relentless slicing of a saw through one's life. * (S.M.
+Diaz)
-DZ

 0335
 Better commit some good acts before the tongue
 Benumbs and deadly hiccup descends. *
-KK, SB
+(K. Kannan), ( Shuddhananda Bharatiar)

 0336
 The one who existed yesterday is no more today.
 That is the glory of earthly life.
-SM
+(S. Maharajan)

 0337
 Men unsure of living the next moment,
 Make more than a million plans. *
-PS
+(P.S.
+Sundaram)

 0338
 The soul's link to the body
 Is like the bird that flies away from the nest.
-KK, PS
+(K. Kannan), (P.S.
+Sundaram)
 Yes
 0339
 Death is like sleep,
 And birth an awakening from it.
-DZ
+(S.M.
+Diaz)

 0340
 Is there no permanent refuge for the soul,
 Which takes a temporary shelter in the body?
-SM
+(S. Maharajan)

 Notes:
-338. Most translators render the word "குடம்பை" as "egg-shell" [PS, JN, SB, VS, DL, KV, SS, SI], while KK and GU take it as "nest".
-VR discusses the drawback in translating the word as "egg-shell" at length and says this meaning came to be associated with the word only after Parimelazhagar's time [Ramasamy, 2001].
+338. Most translators render the word "குடம்பை" as "egg-shell" [(P.S.
+Sundaram), (J. Narayanaswamy), ( Shuddhananda Bharatiar), (V.V.S.
+Aiyar), (W.H.
+Drew and  J. Lazarus), KV, (Satguru  Subramuniyaswami), (K.R.
+Srinivasa Iyengar)], while (K. Kannan) and (G.U.
+Pope) take it as "nest".
+(V. Ramasamy) discusses the drawback in translating the word as "egg-shell" at length and says this meaning came to be associated with the word only after Parimelazhagar's time [Ramasamy, 2001].
 Mamakkudavar and Kalingar, whose commentaries appeared before Parimelazhagar, mention that the meaning of "குடம்பை" is nest.
-VR adds that no fledging flies when it comes out of the egg-shell and only to an intact nest could be compared to the human body, which remains intact even after the soul has left.
+(V. Ramasamy) adds that no fledging flies when it comes out of the egg-shell and only to an intact nest could be compared to the human body, which remains intact even after the soul has left.
 Pertinent to bring here a reference to the same from the Semitic world: "Our soul has escaped as a bird out of the snare of the trapper" [Psalm, 124:7].

 035
 Renunciation